+SOLID is a set of five object-oriented design principles, Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion, that keep TypeScript classes and modules easy to change without breaking the rest of the codebase.
 SOLID principles appear in every clean code list.
 Most tutorials explain them with Circle, Rectangle, and Animal classes.
 It works as a teaching device, but it's hard to carry back to real work, with practical examples.

 TypeScript changes the equation.
 Interfaces aren't just documentation, they're enforceable contracts.
 When you violate the Interface Segregation Principle, the compiler complains.
 When you wire up Dependency Inversion correctly, tests write themselves.
 The type system becomes your architecture guardrail.